You see, that Obama is on his way to Fort Campbell, Kentucky.

 This is not a hard thing to sell until we start actually every month seeing 100,000 created, 200,000 jobs created, the economy moving.

-It's gonna move.
+It's going to move.

 You told the country to be patient.